13 Things to Do in Brooklyn NYC

 Book a tour of the Brooklyn Bridge

-2. NBA at the Barclays Center
+2. Experience an NBA game at the Barclays Center

 3. Have a blast at Coney Island

-At Luna Park, Coney Island's amusement park.| ©Hellotickets
+At Luna Park, Coney Island's amusement park| ©Hellotickets

-At Luna Park, Coney Island's amusement park.| ©Hellotickets
+At Luna Park, Coney Island's amusement park| ©Hellotickets

 Book a tour of the Boroughs and Coney Island